AIMLab-UBC/BMEG310/FinalProject/FinalProjectOvervew.md

 **Part 4: The Final Report**

-The Final Project Report is comprised of three sections, the codebase (GitHub Repo), worth 10%, the written Report, worth 15%, and the peer evaluation (mandatory, but ungraded).
+The Final Project Report is comprised of three sections, the codebase (Rmarkdown), together with the written Report, and the peer evaluation (mandatory, but ungraded).

-1. **Github Repo**
-    * A link to a git repository containing any code, relevant figures, or other files, which should be shared with the instructors.
-    * You should use R markdown for all your analysis, and knit it to HTML, which should also be includd in your repo.
-    * Please create a readme.txt with an overview of your project and names of project members, as well as any relevant notes w.r.t file organisation and project results.
-    * All code should be well-organised and easy to read.
-Please include comments on major sections or complicated code pieces to explain the function of the code.
-Reference the types of analyses being done so that we can tell where different parts of your report originated from.
-If we can't figure out how part of your report was created when looking at your github repo, you will lose marks.
-    * By the deadline, the github repo should be organised and complete.
-Any subsequent edits, unless approved, will be ignored.
-    * Marks will be awarded for completeness of the code base (50%), and organization and clarity of code (50%)

-2. **Final Report**
+1. **Final Report**
  * This report should contain the following sections:
     * **Abstract:** Give an overview summarizing the contents of your report with focus on purpose, results, and relevancy of your work.
     * **Introduction:** Explain the background of your investigation, including relevant information regarding the cancer in question.
 Outline the goal of the project including the research question, and explain the importance of your investigation in relation to possible biological and clinical applications.